 Transparent Gateway

 For each connected MQTT-SN client a transparent GW will setup and maintain a MQTT connection to the MQTT server.
-This MQTT connection is reserved exclusively for the end-to-end and almost transparent message exchange between the client and the server.
+This MQTT connection is reserved exclusively for the end-to-end and almost transparent packet exchange between the client and the server.
 There will be as many MQTT connections between the GW and the server as MQTT-SN clients connected to the GW.
 The transparent GW will perform a “syntax” translation between the two protocols.
-Since all message exchanges are end-to-end between the MQTT-SN client and the MQTT server, all functions and features that are implemented by the server can be offered to the client.
+Since all packet exchanges are end-to-end between the MQTT-SN client and the MQTT server, all functions and features that are implemented by the server can be offered to the client.

 Although the implementation of the transparent GW is simpler when compared to the one of an aggregating GW, it requires the MQTT server to support a separate connection for each active client.
 Some MQTT server implementations might impose a limitation on the number of concurrent connections that they support.